wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.plan.md

     - Discuss any issues regarding the weekly plan for the group and derive solutions/modifications if needed
     - Assign weekly goals for individual members

-In addition, we have two events:
+In addition, we have three events:

 * Coding sessions
   - Every weekend in-person at the study room we booked